w8an/ArduinoMorseIDer/README.md

 Written in Visuino openwire development environment.<br>
 Steven R. Stuart, W8AN

+A full description of the operation can be viewed at http://w8an.net/foxhuntid/

 ### Usage
 **Programming**<br>
 Morse code is manually entered into the Value property of the TextValueMorse object.
 Begin your message with a 0.
 Use 1 for tone, 0 for silence.
 The letter 'A' (di-dah) would be encoded as 101110.
 A dot (10) then a dash (1110).
 Use two zeros (00) for an inter-word space and four zeros (0000) to separate words.
 So 'hi world' which sounds like this: di-di-di-dit &nbsp; di-dit &nbsp; &nbsp; di-dah-dah &nbsp; dah-dah-dah &nbsp; di-dah-dit &nbsp; di-dah-di-dit &nbsp; dah-di-dit, would be encoded as: